dbigelow/webcam_security_camera/README.md

 ## TODO
  - [x] Allow the image save interval to be parameterized
  - [X] Auto-detect available webcams
- - [x] Allow '~' or bash variables to be used in the SECURITY_CAMERA_LOG_DIR environment variable instead of requiring the full path.
+ - [x] Allow '~' or bash variables to be used in the log_dir config instead of requiring the full path.
  - [X] Improve motion detection
  - [ ] Allow options to send images/videos via email, or save to AWS S3
- - [ ] General code clean-up (abstract logical blocks into functions, add docstrings, etc)
+ - [ ] General code clean-up:
+  - [X] abstract logical blocks into functions
+  - [ ] add docstrings
- - [ ] Add unit tests
+ - [X] Add unit tests